 Now this perpetual morning shares my bed?

-The speaker goes on to speak of the wind as something which her actions turn around.
+The speaker speaks of the wind as something which her actions turn around.
 It is the joy of her new marriage.
-Now, everything she does is going to be improved by the reminders of her love.
+Now, everything she does will be improved by the reminders of her love.
 This is seen in the previous lines as she looks around her and notices the wind touching every element of the landscape.

-In the next lines, Larkin makes use of a metaphor comparing the love the speaker feels to a thread and her actions to the beads that turn on that thread.
+In the next lines, Larkin uses a metaphor comparing the love the speaker feels to a thread and her actions to the beads that turn on that thread.
 Everything is based around this new, all-encompassing emotion.

 The speaker asks another question.
 This time she wonders if she’ll ever be allowed to sleep or rest now that her life has changed so positively.
 Things will not, she thinks, ever go back to how they were before.